CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 The atmospheric correction of TB was first introduced by {cite:t}`andersen:2006:nwp` and later refined by {cite:t}`tonboe:2016:sicv1` and {cite:t}`lavergne:2019:sicv2` (Sect.
 3.4.1).
 These authors used a {term}`RTM`
 (typically those of {cite:t}`wentz:1997:rtm`) and auxiliary fields from Numerical Weather Prediction models (e.g. T2m, wind speed, total columnar water vapour, etc...) to correct TBs for the contribution of the atmosphere and ocean surfaces to the TOA signal.
-The effect in reducing SIC uncertainty is noticeable for algorithms using only Ku-, Ka- or W-band imagery (Fig. 6, {cite:t}`ivanova:2015:sicci1`) but not so much for algorithms using C-band imagery.
+The effect in reducing SIC uncertainty is noticeable for algorithms using only K-, Ka- or W-band imagery (Fig. 6, {cite:t}`ivanova:2015:sicci1`) but not so much for algorithms using C-band imagery.
 The RTM-based correction step has most impact over low SIC areas, and no effect over consolidated 100% SIC areas.
 While mature, the technique requires a more complex flow-diagram and e.g. an internal iteration loop to implement the RTM-based correction.
 We do not include this correction step in this version of the ATBD, but it could be included later.

 To use an ice-curve instead of an ice-line was first introduce in {cite:t}`lavergne:2019:sicv2` (Sect.
 3.4.2).
-This was required for algorithms relying on Ku- and Ka-band imagery only to compensate for the difference in depth of the emitting-layer at these two microwave frequencies.
+This was required for algorithms relying on K- and Ka-band imagery only to compensate for the difference in depth of the emitting-layer at these two microwave frequencies.
 The correction had most impact in the Arctic winter months where un-corrected SICs were underestimated in Multiyear ice regions north for Greenland and the Canadian Arctic Archipelago.
-While C- and Ku-band also have different emitting-layer depth, the impact on `CKA` SIC is not expected to be large because of the large dynamic range between open water and ice TBs at C-band, and the low sensitivity of C-band to different sea-ice type.
-For the `KUKA` configuration, the ice-curve technique would be required, on the other end the main use of `KUKA` SICs in the CIMR Level-2 product is to pan-sharpen the `CKA` estimates, so that regional biases in `KUKA` should not be critical.
+While C- and K-band also have different emitting-layer depth, the impact on `CKA` SIC is not expected to be large because of the large dynamic range between open water and ice TBs at C-band, and the low sensitivity of C-band to different sea-ice type.
+For the `KKA` configuration, the ice-curve technique would be required, on the other end the main use of `KKA` SICs in the CIMR Level-2 product is to pan-sharpen the `CKA` estimates, so that regional biases in `KUKA` should not be critical.
 Since `KA` SICs use one microwave frequency only, there should not be the need for the ice-curve technique.
 Implementing an ice-curve instead of an ice-line adds complexity to the processing algorithm and in this version of the ATBD is is left out.

 ```{note}